ehren/ceto/README.md

         return ""s
     )

+    # unsafe lambda ref capture requires an explicit capture list.
+    # The untyped lambda params 'a' and 'b' are const:auto:ref by default
+    # (like the generic param of 'method' above)
     return std.accumulate(vec.cbegin() + 1, vec.cend(), vec[0],
         lambda[&sep] (a, b, a + sep + b))
 ): std.string  # as a return type this is just std::string